 Contract management is the method used by Motor Fuel Group (MFG) to operate its network of company owned service stations in the UK.

 A contract manager is a self-employed person who derives his or her income from commission payments for the sale of motor fuel and from the business he or she runs at the service station.
 Payments of commission are made on a daily basis.
-The other business operated by the contract manager at the station will include the forecourt shop and may also include a car wash, vacuum and airline.
+The other business operated by the contract manager at the station will include the forecourt shop, a ‘food to go’ offer when present and may also include a car wash, vacuum and airline.

 What are the Principal Responsibilities of the Contract Manager?